 There is also a 415-room hotel on the property, which includes five restaurants, entertainment bars, retail venues, and a pool.

-The Four Winds casinos in Michigan partnered with Kambi for online sports betting and online casinos.
+The Four Winds casinos in Michigan partnered with Kambi for online sports betting and online casinos, which launched Feb.
+15

 The tribe also opened a retail sportsbook at the New Buffalo location in July 2020 and also have betting kiosks at the two other Michigan locations.

 Four Winds and the Pokagon Band of Potawatomi Indians inked a deal with Kambi for the company to operate their online sports betting and online casino products.